stfc/PSyclone/doc/psyke.rst

 This group of restrictions is enforced irrespective of whether optimisations are used or not.

-* Extraction can be applied to a single Node in or a list of Nodes in a Schedule.
+* Extraction can be applied to a single Node or a list of Nodes in a Schedule.
 For the latter, Nodes in the list must be consecutive children of the same parent Schedule.